lopcode/vips-ffm/README.md

 You must add `--enable-native-access=ALL-UNNAMED` to your JVM runtime arguments.
 If you don't, you'll get a warning about "Restricted methods".
 In the future, the JVM will throw an error if you don't explicitly include this flag.

-As the project uses the Java FFM API, your target must also be JDK 22+.
-Bindings are currently generated from libvips `8.16.1` (but should be safe to use with different minor or patch versions).
+As the project uses the Java FFM API, and Markdown comments, your target must also be JDK 23+.
+Bindings are currently generated from libvips `8.17.0` (but should be safe to use with different minor or patch versions).

 > [!NOTE]
 > This library **does not** include `libvips` in the download, you must add it to the system/container you're building